Windfisch/rs-stm32f4-usbhost/README.md

   - Initializing the peripheral.
   - Detecting connect and disconnect events.
   - Setting the device address to a hard-coded value.

-What does not yet work:

   - Retrieving descriptors.
   - Doing actual communication.

+What does not work yet:
   - Usable API.
   - Integration with the usb-host crate